Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/ccc/two-pointers.md

 Here is a problem to mull over before next week's content.

-Given a list (not necessarily sorted) of integers $X$, compute the longest contiguous subsequence which is comprised of distinct elements.
+Given a list (not necessarily sorted) of integers $X$, compute the length of the longest contiguous subsequence which is comprised of distinct elements.

 ## Example